 What is a noun? – this one just looks at the kinds of noun in depth, rather than their grammatical forms

-Wikipedia on nouns – historical background, very detailed description of how they work, and even more complexity.
+Wikipedia on the noun – historical background, very detailed description of how they work, and even more complexity.
 Fascinating.

 Basic English grammar – why it’s worth studying, an overview of the different parts of speech